sortofamudkip/2022-DL-Final-Project/README.md

 **(explain the demo here)**

 ## Quickstart
 For this section, the root directory is the directory of the README (i.e., the top-level directory for this repo).

 ### Download data
-To download the dataset, ensure you have the correct Kaggle API credentials and then run `python ./data_loading.py`.
+To download the dataset, ensure you have the correct Kaggle API credentials and then run `python data_loading.py`.
 The 6.31GB data should then be downloaded to the folder `./data/`.

+> **Tip:** Use `python data_loading.py -h` to see more options

 ### Train models
 After downloading the data, the `./train.py` file can then be used to train a model.